FreeKernelJS/generator-freekerneljs/app/templates/freekerneljs-basic-app/README.md

 ##### Features:
 - Routing and sharing data between diffrent sections in the application
 - Modular architecture that can be extended
-- Best Practices for Performance
+- Best practices for performance
+- Responsive UI
-- <a href="http://sass-lang.com/">Sass</a> CSS Preprocessors
+- <a href="http://sass-lang.com/">Sass</a> CSS preprocessors
 - String format service
 - Documentation format to be used with ngdoc
 - HTML 5 structure